wdavidw/phyla/incubator/nebula/README.md

 # OpenNebula

+OpenNebula is an open-source management platform to build IaaS private, public and hybrid clouds.

 OpenNebula combines existing virtualization technologies with advanced features for multi-tenancy, automatic provision and elasticity, following a bottom-up approach driven by the real needs of sysadmins and devops.